OrchardCMS/OrchardCore/src/docs/topics/publishing-releases/README.md

 - [ ] Ask to publish a blog post on [DevBlogs](https://devblogs.microsoft.com/).
 - [ ] Ask to publish a blog post on [.NET Foundation News](https://dotnetfoundation.org/news).
 - [ ] Tweet

+### After the release is done

+- [ ] Create a new milestone with the next release number.
+- [ ] Update the `OrchardCore.Commons.props` file with the next release number such that preview builds use the new one.

 ```